dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-imap-client/imapclient-activity-logging/_index.md

 ---
-title: ImapClient Activity Logging
+title: How to Enable IMAP Activity Logging
+ArticleTitle: Enable and Configure IMAP Activity Logging in .NET Applications
 type: docs
-weight: 90
+weight: 70
-url: /net/imapclient-activity-logging/
+url: /net/enable-imap-activity-logging/
 ---

 Activity logging is used for debugging, as well as for collecting and analyzing working information about the IMAP client.

-## **Enable Activity Logging using appsettings.json File**
+## **Enable Activity Logging**

+### **Use appsettings.json File to Enable Activity Logging**

 > **_NOTE:_** This option is preferred for .NET Core applications.